ABOUT US

 An iconic restaurant set in a charming sandstone cottage, with a plush, antique-furnished lounge and two luxurious dining rooms; it celebrated 50 years in 2012.
 Cooking is refined and skilful, with a classical French base, and dishes are light and delicate.
 Only the best ingredients are used.

-HEAD SOMMELIER
+HEAD CHEF

 READ BIO